OriginProtocol/security/templates/Contract-Code-Review.md

 #### Authentication

 - [ ] Never use tx.origin
-- [ ] Every external/public function should be externally accessible
+- [ ] Every external/public function is supposed to be externally accessible
 - [ ] Every external/public function has the correct authentication

 #### Ethereum